 SCIM provisioning in Miro SSO settings

-Domain control is a Miro Enterprise feature that makes it possible for Company Admins to automatically capture newly registered users into your Enterprise account, restrict the ability of corporate users to create their own Miro subscriptions, and track the activity of users in your domain.
+Domain control is a Miro Enterprise feature that makes it possible for Company Admins to automatically capture newly registered users into your Enterprise subscription, restrict the ability of corporate users to create their own Miro subscriptions, and track the activity of users in your domain.

 Domain control in Miro Security settings